guillermooo/sublime-undocs/source/extensibility/plugins.rst

 command ``new_file`` is defined as a ``WindowCommand`` so it works too when no view is open.
 Requiring a view to exisit in that case wouln't make sense.

+Window command instances have a ``.window`` attribute pointing to the window instance that created them.

 Text Commands
 -------------

 Text commands operate at the buffer level and they require a buffer to exist in order to be available.

+View command instances have a ``.view`` attribute pointing to the view instance that created them.

 Text Commands and the ``edit`` Object
 -------------------------------------